Boundary points, Minimal $L^{2}$ integrals and Concavity property: Abstract

 \section{Abstract}

+For the purpose of proving the strong openness conjecture of multiplier ideal sheaves, Jonsson-Musta\c{t}\u{a} posed an enhanced conjecture and proved the two-dimensional case, which says that: the Lebesgue measure of the set $\big\{c_o^F(\psi)\psi-\log|F|<\log r\big\}$ divided by $r^2$ has a uniform positive lower bound independent of $r$, for a plurisubharmonic function $\psi$ and a holomorphic function $F$ near the origin $o$.
+Jonsson-Musta\c{t}\u{a}'s conjecture was proved by Guan-Zhou depending on the truth of the strong openness conjecture.
+However, it is still a question whether one can prove Jonsson-Musta\c{t}\u{a}'s conjecture without using the strong openness property, and obtain a sharp effectiveness result for this conjecture.

-In this article, we consider minimal $L^{2}$ integrals on sublevel sets of a plurisubharmonic function with respect to a module at a boundary point of the sublevel sets, and establish a concavity property of the minimal $L^{2}$ integrals.
-As applications, we obtain a sharp effectiveness result related to a conjecture posed by Jonsson-Musta\c{t}\u{a}, which completes the approach from the conjecture to the strong openness property; we also obtain a strong openness property of the module and a lower semi-continuity property with respect to the module.
+In this article, we use an $L^2$ method with the weight functions $\psi-\log|F|$ and firstly consider a module at at a boundary point of the sublevel sets of a plurisubharmonic function.
+By studying the minimal $L^{2}$ integrals on the sublevel sets of a plurisubharmonic function with respect to the module at the boundary point, we establish a concavity property of the minimal $L^{2}$ integrals.
+As applications, we obtain a sharp effectiveness result related to Jonsson-Musta\c{t}\u{a}'s conjecture, which completes the approach from the conjecture to the strong openness property.
+We also obtain a strong openness property of the module and a lower semi-continuity property with respect to the module.